|

 Gold

-• Private exporters reported to the US Department of Agriculture export sales of 122,000 metric tons of soybeans for delivery to unknown destinations during the 23/24 marketing year.
+• This morning, the USDA reported private export sales of 120,000 metric tons of soybeans for delivery to unknown destinations during the 24/25 marketing year.
+The marketing year for soybeans began on September 1.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.